Wine Tasting Through the Mid-West

 After our week in Iowa, it was time to pack up and head off for Nebraska.
 We stayed one night at a small airport in Fremont, NE.
 A gentleman that Mark met offered to make us a Rock Guard for our radiator to protect it from rocks on our journey to Alaska.
-So we pulled in there and had the place basically to ourselves.
-It was a fantastic night; we took the Blood Moon/Lunar Eclipse pictures.
+So, we pulled in there and had the place basically to ourselves.
+It was a fantastic night; we took pictures of the Blood Moon/Lunar Eclipse.
 Izzy got out of the motorhome with no leash, which is always a treat for her.
 We walked around, and she smelled all the blades of grass she wanted to without me pulling on her.

 After leaving Nebraska, we headed into Mitchell, SD, spent one night there, and landed in Box Elder.
 I had some appointments I needed to tend to, and we had mail that needed to be picked up.
 While in Box Elder/Rapid City, we stayed on base at the Ellsworth Fam Camp.
 The campground was very friendly; it was quiet and clean like most Fam Camps.

 I will tell you, though, that the weather in South Dakota was still very chilly and windy, and it reminded me so much of Colorado.
 The weird thing is that people talk about the crazy weather in SD but talking about the beautiful weather in Colorado doesn't make a bit of sense to me at all.

 We made our way into Sheridan, WY, and stayed at Peter D's cute little campground.
 It was very apparent that Peter took his campground management duties very seriously.
 The campground was small, and the sites were pretty close together, but it was cute and clean.
 The weather again did not cooperate, and we got rained on, the wind was blowing, and the skies were pretty gray.